 - Ability to exercise professional diplomacy in personnel and design management.

 - Ability to understand other theater departments and the relationship of the properties department to them.

-- A good design sense or good taste to monitor the implied theater aesthetic, including superior quality, when working with designer.
+- A good design sense or good taste to monitor the implied theater aesthetic, including superior quality, when working with designers.

 - Ability to communicate effectively and persuasively in oral and written communication on an interpersonal or group level.